Frequently

 How experienced is Dr. Nielson as an ETS surgeon?

-Dr. Nielson has performed
+Nielson has performed over 7000 procedures with

-surgeon in the world.
+invasive ETS surgeon in the world.

 For special arrangements, please contact Dr.